mucommander/mucommander/package/readme.txt

 -----------------------

 New features:
-- Syntax Highlighting in both text Viewer and Editor
+- Syntax highlighting and other visual enhancements in text viewer/editor
+- New operations in text editor: Undo, Redo, Replace spaces with tabs, Replace tabs with spaces
 - Renaming files in Google Drive.

 Improvements: